platypus-ucsd/platypus-ucsd.github.io/docs/events.markdown

 **Nov.
 2, 6PM @ CSE 4258**

-The modern state, even in its totalitarian form, is *mass democratic* because we demand that it takes up our discontents.
+The modern state, even in its totalitarian form, is *mass democratic* because we demand that it takes up our social discontents.
 It aims to appear, as Marx writes, “as the patriarchal benefactor of all”.

 But as our discontents stem from society and not the state, it can only mediate the crises---and it does so with an iron fist---it cannot overcome them.
 Thus, mass democracy results not in the perfecting of society for itself, but the perfecting of the *authoritarian state over society*.